-- Closely monitor regional developments and ensure that escalation plans are updated and rapidly implementable. - Israeli and US nationals present in countries across the Middle East and North Africa should exercise caution and maintain a low profile amid heightened tensions. - Minimise time spent in the vicinity of all diplomatic missions across the region, particularly those of Israel and the US, as a precaution.
-Refrain from discussing the situation in public. - Liaise with local contacts to stay abreast of potential demonstrations planned in your vicinity.
+- Monitor and abide by official directives, including any local emergency and evacuation procedures, movement restrictions, - Avoid discussing potentially sensitive topics online or in person, as a precaution. - Israeli and US nationals in countries across the Middle East and North Africa should exercise caution and maintain a low profile amid heightened tensions. - Minimise time spent in the vicinity of all diplomatic missions across the region, particularly those of Israel and the US, as a precaution.
+Refrain from discussing regional tensions in public.
+Liaise with local contacts to stay abreast of potential demonstrations planned in your vicinity.
 Avoid all gatherings as a precaution.
-Expect heightened security near related events. - Remain informed of the latest developments via verified sources, including International SOS alerts, diplomatic missions and local contacts.
-Do not act on unverified information.
+Expect heightened security measures near related events.

+• Remain informed of the latest developments via verified sources, including International SOS alerts, diplomatic missions and local contacts.
+Do not act upon unverified information.